Methodology

 The Special Educational Needs and Disability (SEND) provisions in the Children and Families Act 2014 were introduced on 1 September 2014.
 From September 2014, children or young people who are newly referred to a local authority for assessment are considered under the new Education, Health and Care (EHC) plan assessment process.

 The legal test of when a child or young person requires an EHC plan remains the same as that for a statement under the Education Act 1996.
-Transferring children and young people with statements to EHC plans will be phased and in 2016/17, the transfer was completed for KS4 data.
+Transferring children and young people with statements to EHC plans will be phased and in 2016/17, the transfer was completed for this dataset.
 In addition, the previous ‘School Action’ and ‘School Action Plus’ categories were replaced by ‘SEN support’.
-There are no legacy categories recorded in the KS4 data, but some remain in the 16-18 data.
+There are no legacy categories recorded in the KS4 data, but some remain in the 16-18 data in this release.

 See the SEND code of practice: 0 to 25 (opens in a new tab) for more detailed information on the reforms.